stephenbeese/FizzyBeese/README.md

 **Offers**
    - In the navbar, there is an offers dropdown menu.
    - This menu displays when there are products that populate it.
-For example, if there are sale items, clearance items or both.
+For example, if there are sale items, clearance items, or both.
    - The dropdown will not show if there are no sale or clearance items.

 ![Offers tab](readme/offers-tab.png)